about

 PRINT Issue 2

-I-D, Lorena Lohr’s photography explores America’s sun-bleached South West, 2015
+I-D, Lorena Lohr’s photography explores America’s sun-bleached South West, Lisa Bonesso, 2015

 Newfound Journal – Lorena Lohr: Desert Moon